sethvance26/React_Portfolio/README.md

 ### Design

 As with the previous portfolio homework, remember that "good" design is subjective; however, your site should look polished.
-Here are a few guidelines on what that means:
+Here are a few guidelines on what that means

 * Use mobile-first design.